 --The Grifters (1963), by Jim Thompson

-If there's a crime writer who knew about rogues and thieves and villains from the American heartland, it was old Jim, creator of such classic noir novels about rural psychos and sociopaths as The Killer Inside Me and Pop.
-1240.
-I freely admit to loathing the first of those two books, finding it repulsive, but in a way maybe that's a testament to its power.
-I think Jim had his finger on the elevated pulse of America's dark heart far more surely than more pious writers, not to mention that other great J-man, Jesus.
+If there's a crime writer who knew about rogues and thieves and villains from the poisoned heart of America's heartland, it was old Jim, creator of such classic noir novels about rural psychos and sociopaths as The Killer Inside Me and Pop.
+1280.
+I freely admit to loathing the first of those two books, finding it completely repulsive, but in a way maybe that's a testament to its power.
+I think Jim had his finger on the elevated pulse of America's dark, damaged heart far more surely than more pious writers, not to mention even that other great J-man, Jesus Himself.

 The hard-living Thompson died at age seventy in 1977 with his books out-of-print and seemingly forgotten, though two of them were filmed in the Seventies.
-In 1984 Vintage's Black Lizard Crime imprint began reprinting Thompson's novels, catching the jaundiced eye of then influential British crime critic Julian Symons, who judged, Jehovah-like, that the America was "no more than an efficient imitator of other writers in the genre, particularly James M. Cain."
+In 1984 Vintage's Black Lizard Crime imprint began reprinting Thompson's novels, in the process catching the jaundiced eye of then influential British crime critic Julian Symons, who adjudged, Jehovah-like, that the American was "no more than an efficient imitator of other writers in the genre, particularly James M. Cain."

 But I think Symons essentially dismissed most of American "tough" crime writing after those three greats as simply sex and sleaze.
 He didn't really like Cain all that much either, complaining of the author's "coarseness of feeling allied with a weakness for melodrama."

 No wonder, then, Symons saw Thompson as nothing more than a mere imitator of Cain.
 You could level the same charges at Thompson were you so inclined; and Symons was so inclined.
-Some critics were never comfortable with the sex and violence in these books, and Symons was one of them.
+Some critics were never comfortable with the sex and violence in these books, and Symons was one.

 I'm not comfortable with them myself frequently, but then every read needn't be a comfort read.
 Symons himself dismissed much of British genteel detective fiction as anodyne and he reserved only mockery for cozies.
-Certainly cozy is not something you can say about Jim Thompson's books.
+Certainly cozy is not a word you can apply to Jim Thompson's books.

 The violence--especially against women--in The Killer Inside Me by the murderous anti-hero is something I personally can't stomach, but I have enjoyed other Thompson novels over the years, increasingly so in the last few as my own life has gotten bleaker and the world has turned dark.
-If you want to read about sleazes and psychos and dirtbags and louses--which after all is what a fair-sized chunk of America is and always has been composed of--Thompson is the guy for you.
+If you want to read about sleazes and psychos and dirtbags and louses--which after all is what a good-sized chunk of the world is and always has been composed of--Thompson is the guy for you.

 Still, however, I'm always pleased to find qualities of suspense and puzzlement in a crime novel and one of my two favorite Thompson novels--the other is Pop.
-1240--has just that.
+1280--has just that.
 It's The Grifters.

 Thompson published The Grifters in 1963, near the end of his great run as a novel writer.
 I couldn't find a single newspaper mention of it until 1984, when it was became one of the Thompson novels Black Lizard republished.

 Six years later The Grifters was released as a film starring Anjelica Huston, John Cusack and Annette Bening.
-It was produced by Martin Scorsese and directed by Stephen Frears, an up and coming director who had already helmed the lauded films My Beautiful Launderette, Prick up Your Ears and Dangerous Liaisons.
-(Renaissance noir?)
+It was produced by Martin Scorsese and directed by Stephen Frears, an up and coming director who had already helmed the lauded films My Beautiful Laundrette, Prick up Your Ears and Dangerous Liaisons.
+(Is the last Renaissance noir?)

 Huston, Cusack and Bening were all up-and-comers in a manner of speaking.
 Huston, 38 at the time of filming, was the daughter of the great sometime noir director John Huston (The Maltese Falcon, The Asphalt Jungle) and had won a supporting actor Oscar for her role in her father's gangster film Prizzi's Honor four years earlier.